Acerca de

 This study suggests professional self-dialogues for enhancing the development of moral authorship.

-In a fourth study, a questionnaire for self-assessment on moral authorship was developed and tested.
-Novice teachers and more experienced teachers were asked to fill in the questionnaire.
+In a third study, a questionnaire for self-assessment on moral authorship was developed and tested.
+Novice teachers and more experienced teachers were asked to fill in the questionnaire and discuss their Personal Moral Profile.

-In November 2017, the research results was reported at the AME-conferentie in St. Louis, USA.
+In November 2017, the research results were reported at the AME-conference in St. Louis, USA.

 In 2022 the preliminary validation of the questionnaire was published in: